fmerg/pymerkle/USAGE.md

 - **Return type**: _int_

-_NOTE_: Since the tree is by construction binary balanced, its height coincides with the length of its leftmost branch
+_Note:_ Since the tree is by construction binary balanced, its height coincides with the length of its leftmost branch

 ### __.length ( )__